 FIVE FROM FINLAND: Film directors

-Finnish cinema is reaching an ever-growing audience on screens around the world thanks to these brilliant film directors.
+Finnish cinema has been reaching a growing audience on screens around the world in recent years thanks to these film directors.

 Aki Kaurismäki may very well be the most recognised Finnish director abroad, but he is far from the be-all and end-all for the local film scene.

 This Academy Award-nominated director and screenwriter made her full-length debut in 2016 with Little Wing.
 The heart-warming tale made an impact on screens from Toronto to Belgrade.
-Meanwhile in 2017, her documentary Hobbyhorse Revolution did as its title suggests: made waves worldwide with its depiction of Finnish youngsters’ hobby.
-In 2019, Vilhunen made headlines again after her edgy drama Stupid Young Heart won the Crystal Bear at the Berlin International Film Festival.
+In 2017, her documentary Hobbyhorse Revolution did as its title suggests: made waves worldwide with its depiction of the Finnish youngsters’ hobby.
+In 2019, Vilhunen made headlines after her edgy drama Stupid Young Heart won the Crystal Bear at the Berlin International Film Festival.

-Now, amidst the ongoing COVID-19 pandemic, Vilhunen is giving everyone a much-needed relief with a premiere of her new 10-episode series Carpe Fucking Diem co-directed with Kirsikka Saari.
-The series is centered around two women in their thirties deciding to have the best time of their lives.
+Now, amidst the ongoing COVID-19 pandemic, Vilhunen is giving everyone a much-needed relief with the premiere of a new 10-episode series she co-directed with Kirsikka Saari, Carpe Fucking Diem.
+The series is centred around two women in their thirties deciding to have the best time of their lives.

-Seven films into his career, Härö has won over 60 awards, including the Ingmar Bergman prize.
-Providing Finland’s entry for the Best Foreign Language Film on four occasions, he became worldwide recognised for his sensitive and thoughtful output in 2015’s The Fencer.
+Seven films into his career, Härö has won over 60 awards, including the Ingmar Bergman Award.
+Providing Finland’s entry for the Best Foreign Language Film on four occasions, he became recognised worldwide for his sensitive and thoughtful output in 2015’s The Fencer.

-Following up on the success, Häro’s One Last Deal premiered at the Toronto International Film Festival in 2018 was warmly received by the public, press and distributors alike.
-Reflecting the inclination for humane themes, the director’s latest movie Life after Death was inspired by the time when his mother passed away.
-The tragicomic film saw its domestic release in March 2020.
+Following on the success, Häro’s One Last Deal premiered at the Toronto International Film Festival in 2018 and was warmly received by the public, press and distributors alike.
+Reflecting his inclination for humane themes, the director’s latest movie, Life after Death, was inspired by the time when his mother passed away.
+The tragicomic film had its domestic release in March 2020.

-His new project, as the director recently revealed, is a 5-episode American-English series that he is working on together with US production company New Regency.
-The working process, however, is temporarily on hold due to the COVID-19 outbreak.
-Meanwhile, Karukoski is keeping himself busy with writing a couple of movie scripts touching upon such issues as school bullying and more.
+His new project, as he recently revealed, is a five-episode American-English series that he is working on with US production company New Regency.
+The work, however, is temporarily on hold due to the COVID-19 outbreak.
+Meanwhile, Karukoski is keeping himself busy writing a couple of movie scripts touching on such issues as school bullying and more.

 We asked Karukoski back in 2016 what he thinks makes Finnish films so special.
 “Their black humour,” he said.
 “It’s so black, foreign people often don’t understand the funny parts.
 One of my most popular films, Lapland Odyssey, starts with five suicides.
 It’s a comedy.”